-We also provide a supplemental executive retirement plan ("SERP") for a limited number of senior management employees who are age 50 and older, including certain of the U.S.-based Named Executive Officers.
-Providing a supplemental retirement benefit is consistent with comparable organizations and provides a significant retention benefit.
+We have also provided a supplemental executive retirement plan ("SERP") for a limited number of senior management employees who are age 50 and older, including certain of the U.S.-based Named Executive Officers, Providing a supplemental retirement benefit has been consistent with comparable organizations and provided a significant retention benefit.
 The senior executive program contained in McCormick's SERP provides the participating Named Executive Officers with a credit of one additional month of service for each month of service in the SERP between ages 55 and 60.
-For the Named Executive Officers hired before December 1, 2000, the SERP also includes a significant portion of the executives' incentive payments in the calculation of the SERP pension benefit in recognition of the fact that a substantial portion of the total compensation for these executives is performance-based compensation, consistent with our compensation policy, and the incentive bonuses for these executives are not included in calculating their benefit under the tax-qualified pension plan.
+For the Named Executive Officers hired before December 1, 2000, the SERP also includes a significant portion of the executives' incentive payments in the calculation of the SERP pension benefit in recognition of the fact that a substantial portion of the total compensation for these executives is performancebased compensation, consistent with our compensation policy, and the incentive bonuses for these executives are not included in calculating their benefit under the tax-qualified pension plan.
 For Named Executive Officers hired on or after December 1, 2000, the SERP is calculated by multiplying the benefit by a factor based upon the Named Executive Officer's wage grade at the date of retirement.
 The long-term cash and equity based incentive awards described above are not included in the calculation of the SERP benefit.
+The Compensation Committee had closed the senior executive SERP program to new entrants; however, as is the case with the pension plan, executives who were participating in the senior executive SERP program continued to accrue benefits under the plan in accordance with its existing terms.
+On January 3, 2017, a decision was made to freeze the SERP plan effective February 1, 2017, at which point additional benefits ceased to accrue for participants in the SERP.